heinthanth/dots/README.md

 - `brew` must be installed
 - `eval $(/opt/homebrew/bin/brew shellenv)` must be run once before importing ( on fresh new machine ).
 Otherwise u will get `zsh: command not found: brew`.

-For Linux, not supported for now ( since I haven't write scripts for it ).
 For Windows, well, I don't use it.
-So, I don't know.
+So, I don't know. ( I might work later ).

+For Linux,

+- Fedora - 100% supported since I use Fedora.
+- Ubuntu - I expect `starship` to be installed.
+As far as I tested, starship not working ( on docker ).

 ## How to Import